sophos/sophos-firewall-audit/README.md

 The web browser will be running at `https://<EXTERNAL-IP>`.

-> Using this option, the `results_html` directory is copied into the container with the current contents.
+> Using this option, the `results_html_web` directory is copied into the container with the current contents.
 It will not automatically pick up the latest results when running a new audit.
 To accomplish that, the container must be re-built each time a new audit is run and pushed to the container registry.
 The container can then be updated in Kubernetes using `helm upgrade . -f values.yaml`.
-Consider using [Sophos Factory](https://www.sophos.com/en-us/products/sophos-factory) to create an automated pipeline to run the audit periodically and update the container.